phpactor/phpactor/doc/rpc.md

 - **Name**: `close_file`
 - **Parameters**:
-   - `path`: Array of actions to dispatch.
+   - `path`: Path to file which should be closed.

 ### `file_references`